Solitude: In God for the World

 M. Robert Mulholland, Jr.

-This time I was struck by the fact that not only is the process of spiritual transformation in general for the sake of others, but each of the spiritual disciplines—rightly practiced—is in some profound way, for the sake of others.
+Each of the spiritual disciplines—rightly practiced—is in some profound way, for the sake of others.
 The spiritual practices are means of grace that open us to God’s transforming work in those places where we are not like Christ so we can be Christ in the world.